-Wally is a budgeting app that can help you keep track of your bank accounts and cards and expenses – so that you know exactly how much you can afford to spend on that shopping spree you’re planning for next week.
+Wally is a budgeting app that can help you keep track of your bank accounts, cards and expenses – so that you know exactly how much you can afford to spend on that shopping spree you’re planning for next week.

-It launched in 2013 and is now available in 18 different languages.
-India, US and China are the countries where it is most popular, but you can use it in the UK too.
+It launched in 2014 and is now available in 22 different countries.
+India, the US and China are the countries where it’s most popular, but you can use it in the UK too.

-In its basic version, Wally is free to use.
-There’s also a Wally Gold option, which costs £25.49 a year or £3.29 a month, and adds a series of extra features, such as a currency converter and custom budgets and categories.
+For the basic version, Wally is free to download and use.
+There’s also a Wally Gold option, which costs $24.99 (£18.50) a year or $1.99 (£1.50) a month, and adds a series of extra features, such as a currency converter and custom budgets and categories.